 Most smartphone cameras aren't ideal for long-range shots and carrying a bulky DSLR is just too much of a hassle.
-I mean, in the age of minimalism, everyone aims to travel light and keep things flexible.
+In the age of minimalism, everyone aims to travel light and keep things flexible.

 This is why we've come up with a list of the best cameras that can give you the range of a DSLR without the weight.
 A truly effective compact camera can prove to be a true blessing!